-By replacing passwords with biometric technologies such as BindID, which uses FIDO certified device-based authentication, customers will be able to seamlessly and effortlessly access their online accounts.
+By replacing passwords with FIDO certified biometric technologies such as Transmit Security passwordless authentication, customers will be able to seamlessly and effortlessly access their online accounts.
 As a result of this improved experience, businesses will benefit from an increase of customer loyalty which naturally leads to more profit.
 With no passwords in sight, the move to biometrics also reduces the ability of hackers to perform account takeover attacks as there is nothing to ‘steal’.

 Get the report

 Ready to learn more about the impact of passwords on your business, bottom line and revenue?
 Download our report today!